BAS (BAS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BAS Historical Price

-According to the latest data gathered on BAS live price page, the current price of BAS is 0.013772USD.
+According to the latest data gathered on BAS live price page, the current price of BAS is 0.01234USD.
 The circulating supply of BAS(BAS) is

 In the past 24 hours, BAS has shown a price movement of